ZCHAnalytics/RESTful-API/README.md

 - Add endpoints to allow search and filtering functionality.

 ### 8. Calculate the average value in a data range

-- Add functionality to calculate averages over specified data ranges (work in progress).
+- Add functionality to calculate averages over specified data ranges (WORK IN PROGRESS).

 ### 9. Freeze Package Requirements

-- Generate `requirements.txt`file to capture all dependencies with `$ pip freeze > requirements.txt`.
+- Generate `requirements.txt` file to capture all dependencies with `$ pip freeze > requirements.txt`.

 ![alt text](images/image-7.png)